polterguy/polterguy.github.io/tutorials/web-sockets/index.md

 SignalR invocations as we would use for normal HTTP REST invocations - Which of course makes it much simpler to consume and learn as you start out with web sockets in Magic.

+The endpoint resolver in such a regard works almost exactly the same way any HTTP REST Hyperlambda file is being resolved, except instead of ending with the HTTP verb, it ends with _".socket.hl"_.
+Besides from that, it loads arguments and converts these the same way, it dynamically resolves the files the same way, etc. Of course, you don't have access to an HTTP context, such as response, status code, etc - But besides from that, the socket parts of Magic is similar enough to the HTTP REST endpoints that you can most of the part interchange these by simply changing the extension of your filenames.

 ## Wrapping up

 In this tutorial we created an Angular chat client.
 For transport we used SignalR,